The Powerful Link Between Music and Memory: What the Science Shows

 Watch how PGA Tour golfer and Ryder Cup winner Tommy Fleetwood elevated his golf game through the Aviv Medical Program.

-This groundbreaking treatment enhances cognitive and physical function and triggers the body’s natural capabilities at self-regeneration.
-The program can include a unique hyperbaric oxygen therapy protocol, alongside cognitive and physical training, nutrition coaching, and the industry’s most comprehensive assessments to tailor a personalized program to your individual needs.
+Aviv Clinics’ groundbreaking treatment enhances cognitive and physical function and triggers the body’s natural capability for self-regeneration.
+The program can include a unique hyperbaric oxygen therapy protocol, alongside other doctor-prescribed interventions, including cognitive exercises, physical training, and nutrition coaching to tailor a personalized program to your individual needs.

-Want to learn more about how Aviv Clinics can elevate your skills?
-Click the button below to speak with a Client Ambassador.
+Want to learn more about how Aviv Clinics in central Florida can elevate your skills?
+Click the button below to schedule a free consultation with one of our board-certified physicians.

 Read on to learn more about the risk factors for Alzheimer’s disease and how you can preserve your cognitive health.